AI-replica/AI-replica/Documentation/How-to-log-life.md

+# _How to log life at the highest level._

+# Summary.

+This white paper is an essay on how to collect and optimize data extraction from a human down to the finest detail.
+And its possible utilities and uses.
+It is collaborative and evolutionary.
+The principles of formal and polite debate, the scientific method, and the principles of engineering and law are used.

+The various information extraction methods for humans (and eventually pets) are compiled, explained, developed and updated. for later computer reconstruction in a computer program that is as accurate and credible as possible.

+Since it is not known if it will be successful, then this work falls into the field of research and development.

+Since it is not possible to make reliable predictions, absolutely nothing is guaranteed at this point.

 # How to download a copy of everything Facebook knows about you

 You can download your own archive of this data from Facebook.
 Here’s how: